Alpha-VLLM/LLaMA2-Accessory/docs/inference.md

 :::{warning}

-This section may be outdated as we have now released the full-version (i.e. merged) pre-trained weights directly.
+This section may be outdated as we have now released the full-version (i.e. merged) pretrained weights directly.
 Applying delta is no longer needed.

 :::